 Inspired by the compassionate love of Christ, Lutheran Family Services walks with the vulnerable, through services that heal, strengthen, and provide hope.

 We believe that all people, from the newborn infant to the most elderly person, deserve to be valued in our community.
 Therefore, Lutheran Family Services is committed to offering love and support to the people it serves, regardless of race, religion, gender, or age, to help equip them to live full and whole lives.

 HistoryFounded in 1948 to provide adoptive placement for babies, over time programs were added to meet new community needs: birth parent counseling, foster care, aging services, international adoptions, services to refugees, aid following disasters, and parent education.
 In 1995 LFS began its unique teen pregnancy prevention program that is provided to middle and high schools in Northern Colorado.
 Since 2000, LFS has added: an African American Caregiver Support Program; an infant adoption awareness training program for healthcare providers; a Fall Prevention hotline for older adults; foster care services for unaccompanied refugee minors; an employment training center for refugees; and basic legal immigration services.
 In 2012 LFS assumed operations of a SafeTouch Body Safety program, family visitation facility and parenting education classes in Weld County, and opened a refugee services office in Albuquerque, New Mexico.
 LFS is now one of the largest private foster care providers in the state and the largest refugee resettlement agency in the Rocky Mountain region.

-- Visitation and safe exchange services to 622 parents
+- Visitation and safe exchange services to 232 adults and 171 children

-- Parent education and support services to 419 individuals
+- Parent education and support services to 316 adults and 47 children

 - Education and enrichment services to more than 10,000 individuals.